-There are many weight loss meal plans online, and it can be difficult for a person to know which one to follow.
-However, a diet that is rich in whole foods and limits processed foods is a good starting point.
+There is no single best meal plan for weight loss.
+However, adopting a diet rich in whole foods and limiting processed foods is a good starting point.

-This article describes how to plan a meal for weight loss and includes a 7-day meal plan for people to try.
+This article explains how to plan a meal for weight loss and includes a 7-day meal plan for people to consider.
 It also discusses other helpful approaches to weight loss for different groups and those with different dietary requirements.

 A person should plan their meals according to their requirements.
 They should consider:

 - how much weight they need to lose